codio/knowledge/source/instructors/setupcourses/assignment-settings/allow-regrade-request.rst

 2. In the **Assignment** settings, enable **Allow Regrade Request by Student**.
 3. Click **Save Changes**.

-The regrade request option will be available to students only after their assignments are completed/graded and grades are released.
++The regrade request option will be available to students only after their assignments are marked complete and graded, and grades are released.

 Once a student requests a regrade, all teachers in the course will receive a notification email by default.
 If you don't want all teachers to receive these emails, you can turn off notifications or customize recipients in the **Grading/Basic Settings** tab.
 Regrade requests will also appear in the grading queue and on the assignment progress page.